-In our definitive Alaska cruise, we’ll take you through everything you need to know to choose and plan the Alaska cruise vacation of your dreams.
+In our Alaska cruise guide, we’ll take you through everything you need to know to choose and plan the best Alaska cruise vacation.

-Alaska Inside Passage cruises sail roundtrip from Seattle or Vancouver, perhaps with a stop in Victoria, B.C., and explore Southeast Alaska, never reaching Anchorage.
-They call at the big, tourist-focused Inside Passage ports.
+The Inside Passage cruises are the most popular option and they sail roundtrip from Seattle or Vancouver, perhaps with a stop in Victoria, B.C., and explore Southeast Alaska, never reaching Anchorage.
+They stop at the big, tourist-focused Inside Passage ports.

 One-way cruises travel between Vancouver and Whittier or Seward in Alaska.
 These cruises typically visit several Inside Passage ports, but swap Victoria for a more northern Alaska stop, such as Sitka.
 They take cruisers through the Gulf of Alaska to Southcentral Alaska, close to Anchorage.